NaomiTheAshenOne/T430-Hackintosh-opencore-14Fix/README.md

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br />
 ## WHAT DOES THIS FORK CHANGE?
 This fork is an updated version of jozews preconfigured EFI, in MacOS 14.4+ some breaking API changes were introduced that causes the orignal EFI to crash when trying to install Sonoma.

-## HOW DO I INSTALL?
-* Use the bios settings outlined in the guide
-* You will need a Mac with opencore legacy patcher installed on it, if you dont own a Mac first follow the original guide and install MacOS 12 on the t430
-* Create a offline MacOS installer with opencore legacy and install it to a 32GB or higher USB drive
-* Use MountEFI to mount the EFI of the USB drive
-* Copy the EFI folder from releases into the EFI parition
-* Within the installer erase the drive and make sure its formatted to APFS
-* Install MacOS
-* Follow the post install section

 ## README!!!
 IMPORTANT NOTES ABOUT THIS FORK
 * By default this config is for 768p displays, in config.plist change APPL,ig-platform-id from 03006601 to 04006601 for 900p displays.